Glenn Turner: International career

 After scoring 123 for the South Island versus the West Indies, Glenn Turner made his test debut against the West Indies in March 1969 making a duck in the first innings and 40 in the second innings on debut in the first test.
 He followed this up with 74 in the first innings of the second test.

 In the 1972 New Zealand tour of the West Indies, Turner scored four double centuries.
 The first was 202* against the Presidents' XI, then 223* in the first test, 259 against Guyana and 259 in the fourth test.
 The 259 in the fourth test was the second longest innings in test cricket in terms of the 759 balls faced.
-His performances saw him named the New Zealand Almanack Player-of-the-Year.
+His performances saw him named the New Zealand Cricket Almanack Player of the Year.

 In 1974, Turner became the first New Zealander to score a century in each innings in a test match which assisted New Zealand to beat Australia for the first time in a test match.

 Glenn Turner is also the first player to score in an ODI a score of over 150 and also holds the record for the only batsman in ODI history to have faced over 200 deliveries in a single innings.

 He represented New Zealand in 41 Tests, and achieved an average of 44.64, including seven centuries.
 He would have appeared for his country much more, however, had he not elected to be unavailable for several seasons after falling out with administrators.

 Cricket World Cup

 Glenn Turner played in three world cups.
 In the 1975 world cup, He scored 171* in New Zealand's opening game against East Africa.
 At that time it was the highest one day international score ever made, passing both David Lloyd's 116 for the highest by a male cricketer in ODI and Lynne Thomas' overall record of 134.
-With a bowling attack lacking experience against someone like Turner, He found gaps in the field and scored "mostly with magnificent drives".
+With a bowling attack lacking experience against someone like Turner, he found gaps in the field and scored "mostly with magnificent drives".
 It was also the longest individual innings in one-day international history, occupying 201 balls.
 He scored a second century (114*) against India in the third round robin match.

 In the 1979 world cup, Glenn Turner topped the averages (88) and runs scored (176) for New Zealand without scoring a century.

 In the 1983 world cup, he had a disappointing tournament scoring 103 runs from six innings.